Earl Campbell: Houston Oilers

 Bum Phillips was fired three days after Houston's loss in the wild-card game, and defensive coordinator Ed Biles was given the head coaching job.
 In 1981, the Oilers finished 7–9 and failed to make the playoffs for the first time with Campbell on the roster.
-Also for the first time, Campbell did not claim the rushing yards title, as he finished fifth in yards with 1,376 and seventh in touchdowns with 10.
-The highlight of the season was back-to-back rushing performances of over 180 yards, against the Bengals in Week 5 and the Seahawks in Week 6.
+Campbell also did not claim the rushing yards title for the first time in his career as he finished fifth in yards with 1,376 and seventh in touchdowns with 10.
+The highlight of the season was back-to-back rushing performances of over 180 yards, against the Cincinnati Bengals during week 5 and against the Seattle Seahawks in week 6.
 His 39 carries against the Seahawks set an Oilers single-game record.
 Campbell was invited to his fourth Pro Bowl, but failed to make an All-Pro roster.

 A players' strike in 1982 shortened the season to nine games and the Oilers finished with a 1–8 record.
 Campbell had just two touchdowns and 538 rushing yards, an average of 59.8 yards per game—far below his average of 104.1 per game over the previous four seasons.

 Campbell's production improved greatly in 1983 as he had 1,301 yards and 12 touchdowns, and was invited to his fifth Pro Bowl.
 However, the Oilers finished the season tied for the worst record in the league at 2–14.
-Unhappy after he was pulled in the second half against the Cincinnati Bengals in Week 10, Campbell demanded to be traded.
+Unhappy after he was pulled in the second half against the Cincinnati Bengals in week 10, Campbell demanded to be traded.
 He completed the season with the team but remained adamant with his demand in the off-season.
-"I'm tired of hearing every week how I'm too dumb, washed up, too dumb to read holes, can't block, can't catch the football," he said.
+"I'm tired of hearing every week how I'm too dumb, washed up, too dumb to read holes, can't block, can't catch the football," said Campbell.
 The team's back-to-back dismal seasons also added to his frustration.

 In 1984, under new head coach Hugh Campbell, Houston started the season with six straight losses.
 After rushing for 278 yards total in the first six games of 1984, Campbell was traded to the New Orleans Saints, reuniting him with Bum Phillips.